Teaching

 Often considering these issues in terms of Italy’s exchanges with Northern Europe, the Byzantine world and contested territories of Asia Minor, this approach intends to bridge the historiographical gap between art and architectural history and reposition Italian Renaissance art history within a transcultural perspective.

-My forthcoming short course for the Courtauld (January-February 2025) highlights the architectural imagination of artists and their contribution to architectural practice at a historical juncture that saw the emergence of the architect as a new professional figure.
+This online short course highlights the architectural imagination of artists and their contribution to architectural practice at a historical juncture that saw the emergence of the architect as a new professional figure.

 Courses I designed and taught in the past include: